aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module1/README.md

   ![](../images/mod1cf1.png)

-**Note:** Instances that are launched as part of this CloudFormation template may be in the initializing state for a few minutes.

 While the CloudFormation deployment progresses in the ON-PREMISES region, you can proceed to deploy resources for the IN-CLOUD region.

 #### 2. Deploy AWS resources for the IN-CLOUD region